sergey-kvachenok/gymFuel/.agent-os/product/lessons.md

   5. Follow DRY principle - single source of truth for data types
 - **Date**: 2025-08-10

+### Avoid "any" Type - Use Proper Type Definitions

+- **Lesson**: Never use `any` type to work around unknown return types - always create proper interfaces/types
+- **Context**: During sync service implementation, initially used `(result as any)` to access properties on unknown tRPC response instead of defining proper types
+- **Action**: When working with unknown types from external libraries/APIs:
+  1. Define proper interfaces that match the expected response structure
+  2. Use type assertions with specific types (e.g., `as BatchSyncResult`) instead of `any`
+  3. Check code style guides - they explicitly forbid `any` type usage
+  4. Create reusable type definitions for API responses/external data structures
+  5. Use `unknown` as return type initially, then narrow with proper type assertions
+- **Date**: 2025-08-10

+### Question Unnecessary Abstraction Layers

+- **Lesson**: Critically evaluate if wrapper functions/classes add value or just increase complexity
+- **Context**: Created `use-offline-mutations` hook that was essentially just wrapping `OfflineDataService` without adding significant value, creating unnecessary indirection
+- **Action**: Before creating abstraction layers:
+  1. Ask "Does this abstraction simplify the code or add unnecessary complexity?"
+  2. Check if the wrapper provides clear benefits (error handling, state management, etc.)
+  3. Consider if direct usage of underlying service would be cleaner
+  4. Remove abstraction layers that don't provide clear value
+  5. Focus on single responsibility principle - each layer should have a distinct purpose
+- **Date**: 2025-08-10

+### Work WITH TypeScript, Not Against It - Use Proper Schema Design

+- **Lesson**: When dealing with dynamic data, define proper schemas instead of fighting TypeScript with `any`/`unknown`
+- **Context**: Initially tried to handle sync operations using `unknown` data types and `any` casts, creating type errors and fighting against TypeScript's type system.
+User correctly pointed out this was the wrong approach.
+- **Action**: When handling dynamic/variable data structures:
+  1. Define explicit Zod schemas for each data variant (ProductDataSchema, ConsumptionDataSchema, etc.)
+  2. Use union types and proper type guards instead of `any`/`unknown`
+  3. Let TypeScript infer types from Zod schemas (`z.infer<typeof Schema>`)
+  4. Validate data at runtime with Zod, get compile-time safety with TypeScript
+  5. If you're fighting TypeScript extensively, step back and reconsider the approach
+  6. TypeScript errors usually indicate design issues, not TypeScript limitations
+- **Benefits**: Type safety, runtime validation, better maintainability, cleaner code
+- **Date**: 2025-08-10

 ---

 ## How to Use This File